Create a tag

 Video tutorial: watch on YouTube

-To create a tag, follow these steps:
+To add a tag, follow these steps:

 1. Go to Menu > Tag Manager.